 I myself am currently performing my work in the living room and using a coffee table as a temporary altar.
 For many years I've done it in the kitchen and used the kitchen table.
 As you can see in the attached photo, I'm using only a white candle for an altar lamp and a plastic bowl to collect the leftovers from incense sticks.
 I've printed a Table of Practice design on a 50x50cm piece of black cloth and use it to cast on another.
 The candle offering to the spirits goes inside the triangle alongside the appropriate sigils and the persons' link.

 Whenever I cast for myself I turn the cloth on the other side and it becomes a simple altar cloth.
 I don't usually use a ritual knife even though I found using one to be more elegant, but whenever I'm doing it I use the same kitchen knife I've consecrated using the method I briefly discussed in Words.
-In fact, I rote simple ritual setup requirements for the diy operations found to the left of the page.
+In fact, I wrote simple ritual setup requirements for the diy operations found to the left of the page.

 Even so, I've been observing good results over time regardless of whether I cast for myself or another.